Dukeblue: Getting connected on iPhone or iPad (iOS devices)

 Duke University has implemented a secure wireless network known as Dukeblue which uses the authentication mechanism WPA-2 Enterprise and 802.1X.
 When correctly installed and configured, this network can protect your Duke NetID and password, and ensure your data and transactions are secure and protected.

 In order to connect to the secure network, adjustments will need to be made to your device settings.
 Follow these steps to configure your Dukeblue connection for your iPhone or iPad so you can take advantage of this layer of security.
-The information from this article was created and tested on a device running iOS version 8.3 and was verified up to iOS 9.0.2.
+The information from this article was originally created and tested on a device running iOS version 8.3 and has been updated and verified to reflect iOS 26.3.

 Installation

-3. Go to https://launch.dukeblue.duke.edu and click the JOIN Secure Wireless Network link.
+- Go to https://dukeblue.duke.edu and click the JOIN DUKEBLUE link.

-4. The web page will display information about your device operating system.
-If this information is incorrect, select your device (iPhone/iPad) from the pop-up menu at the bottom of the page.
+- The web page will display information about your device's operating system.
+If this information is incorrect, select your device's operating system (iPhone/iPad) from the pop-up menu at the bottom of the page.

-8. Enter your phone passcode.
-NOTE: fingerprint identification will not work here.
+- Enter your phone passcode.
+NOTE: TouchID/FaceID biometric authentication will not work here.

-9. A new screen will appear with a warning message regarding the installation of this certificate.
+- A new screen will appear with a warning message regarding the installation of this certificate.
 Tap the Install link in the top right of the screen to continue.
 When prompted, tap Install again.
-Please note that you may see a message that the certificate is not signed but the certificate is valid.
-Please disregard this message in this instance.
+NOTE: You may see a message that the certificate is not signed, but the certificate is valid.
+You can disregard this message.

-11. If you have configured iCloud Keychain or your device, you may see an option to save the login and password you provided for autofill purposes.
+- If you have configured iCloud Keychain on your device, you may see an option to save the login and password you provided for autofill purposes.
 It is not necessary to save this password to connect to Dukeblue.
 We recommend not saving this information to your iCloud Keychain.

 By default, the Dukeblue network should be active.
 However, you may want to verify this by doing the following:

-NOTE: You should routinely verify that your wireless connection has joined Dukeblue.
-In any given location, a large number of networks are available and your computer may not default to Dukeblue.
+NOTE: You should routinely verify that your active Wi-Fi network is Dukeblue.
+In any given location, a large number of networks may be available and there is a chance that your device may not default to Dukeblue.
 If you are not connected to Dukeblue, you will not be able to advantage of the enhanced security this network provides.

 Setting your preferred network